TREAT GUM DISEASE MOBILE AL - PERIODONTAL TREATMENTS

 HEART DISEASE WARNING

 Medical research has recently shown a direct relationship between periodontal disease and coronary heart disease.
-It is believed that chronic periodontal disease releases bacteria into the blood stream which attaches to the walls of the coronary arteries leading to inflammation and eventual blockage.
+It is believed that chronic periodontal disease releases bacteria into the bloodstream, which attaches to the walls of the coronary arteries, leading to inflammation and eventual blockage.